MicrosoftDocs/fabric-docs/docs/governance/protection-policies-overview.md

 *  Microsoft 365 E3/E5 license as required for sensitivity labels from Microsoft Purview Information Protection.
 For more information, see [Microsoft Purview Information Protection: Sensitivity labeling](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#microsoft-purview-information-protection-sensitivity-labeling).

-* At least one protected sensitivity label from Microsoft Purview information protection, correctly configured for use in Fabric, must exist in the tenant.
-This is necessary because you need a correctly configured protected sensitivity label to create the protection policy.
-"Correctly configured for Fabric" means that when the label was configured, it was scoped to **Files & other data assets**, and its protection settings were set to include **Control access**.
-For information about sensitivity label configuration, see [Create and configure sensitivity labels and their policies](/purview/create-sensitivity-labels).
+* At least one "correctly configured" sensitivity label from Microsoft Purview information protection must exist in the tenant.
+"Correctly configured" in the context of protection policies for Fabric means that when the label was configured, it was scoped to **Files & other data assets**, and its protection settings were set to include **Control access** (for information about sensitivity label configuration, see [Create and configure sensitivity labels and their policies](/purview/create-sensitivity-labels)).
+Only such "correctly configured" sensitivity labels can be used to create the protection policies for Fabric.

 * For protection policies to be enforced in Fabric, the Fabric tenant setting **Allow users to apply sensitivity labels for content** must be enabled.
 This setting is required for all sensitivity label related policy enforcement in Fabric, so if sensitivity labels are already being used in Fabric, this setting will already be on.
 For more information about enabling sensitivity labels in Fabric, see [Enable sensitivity labels](/power-bi/enterprise/service-security-enable-data-sensitivity-labels#enable-sensitivity-labels).